-First, we consider models with strong heredity.
+First we consider models with strong heredity.

 Example 1.
-Linear two-way interaction model with strong heredity where $\varepsilon \sim N(0,1)$ is independent of the predictors.
+Linear two-way interaction model with strong heredity where $\varepsilon \sim N(0, 1)$ is independent of predictors.
 In this model, there are four important main effect terms and two important interaction effect terms.
 Training sets of size 200 are used.
 An independent test set of size 1000 is generated to evaluate the ISE for each final estimate of the overall regression function.
-The strong heredity version of RAMP is used for Examples 1 and 2.
-Because the tuning of VANISH requires a separate tuning set, we generate an independent tuning set the same size as the training sets.
+Strong heredity version of RAMP is used for Examples 1 and 2.
+Since the tuning of VANISH requires a separate tuning set, we generate an independent tuning set of size being the same as the training sets specifically for the tuning of VANISH for all simulation examples.
 In this sense, VANISH uses more data than the other two methods being compared.